The second law of thermodynamics as a deterministic theorem for quantum spin systems: Introduction and Summary

-Comparison with the discussion preceding Theorem ~\ref{th:1.1} suggests the following definition:
+Comparison with the discussion preceding Theorem ~\ref{th:1.1} suggests the following definition (which follows \cite{Pen1} closely, adapting his discussion to a framework which includes states of infinite systems):

-\begin{definition} Let a C*-dynamical system $({\cal A}, \tau_{t})$ be given.
+\begin{definition} Let a C*-dynamical system $({\cal A}, \tau_{t})$ be given, with $t \in [-r,\infty)$.
 An \emph{adiabatic transformation} consists of two successive steps.
-The \emph{first step}, called preparation of the state, starts at some $t=-r$, with $r>0$, when the state $\omega_{-r}$ is invariant under the automorphism $\tau_{-r}$, and ends at $t=0$, when the state is $\omega_{0}=\omega$ and $\omega$ is invariant under the automorphism $\tau_{0}=\tau$, and we require the cyclicity condition
+The \emph{first step}, called preparation of the state, starts at some $t=-r$, with $r>0$, when the state $\omega_{-r}$ is invariant under the automorphism $\tau_{-r}$, and ends at $t=0$.
+We require the cyclicity condition

 The \emph{second step} is a dynamical evolution of the state $\omega$ in the form